Concept Cars Home

 This example, chassis number 718, is a Colonial chassis.
 Only four examples were ever built, and it features larger diameter wheels and a lengthened chassis.

 In the mid-1980s, Patricio Chadwick and Emilio Polo were in Seville, Spain, when they met Marquis de Sanlucar de Barrameda of Sanlucar Andalucia.
 There, they were able to persuade them to sell his grandfather's Alonso XIII.
 Chassis number 718 was a complete rolling chassis with the remains of a touring body.
 Also included in the purchase was the second body - a seasonal winter body.
 It was a Double Berline body by Carrosserie Alin & Liautard.
-The body had not been moved in 40 years, which results in it wonderful state of preservation.
+The body had not been moved in 40 years, which results in its wonderful state of preservation.

 Over the years, the chassis and suspension have been sympathetically restored and rebuilt as necessary.
 The finish of the chassis was done to match the patina of the body.
 The engine and transmission received the same treatment.

-The car has its original Bleriot two-bulb headlamps, possibly an early hi-beam/low beam setup, with Ducellier cowl lamps, a large roof rack and a fold-out windshield.
+The car has its original Bleriot two-bulb headlamps, possibly an early hi-beam/low-beam setup, with Ducellier cowl lamps, a large roof rack, and a fold-out windshield.
 The original interior is preserved for being almost a century old.
 The dash still houses all of its original instruments.

 The 3620cc four-cylinder engine offers 64 horsepower and is mated to a four-speed manual transmission.
 There are rear mechanical drum brakes and semi-elliptical leaf springs making up the suspension.